Rate Limiting & Quotas

 If you consistently hit rate limits, consider upgrading:

-- Monitor your usage patterns
+- Monitor your usage patterns in the dashboard

 - Calculate required capacity

-- Visit RapidAPI
+- Visit dash.apicodex.io/billing

-- Select appropriate plan
+- Select the appropriate plan

 Next Steps